Your Cart

 Do I have a yeast infection or chlamydia?

 Determining whether you have a yeast infection or chlamydia depends on the specific symptoms you’re experiencing.
-If your discharge is thick, white, and resembles cottage cheese, and you have intense itching and redness around the vulva, it’s likely a yeast infection.
+If your discharge is thick, white, and clumpy, and you have intense itching and redness around the vulva, it’s likely a yeast infection.
 On the other hand, if your discharge is white or yellowish, and accompanied by a noticeable odor, along with possible pelvic pain, pain during sex, or bleeding between periods, it may be chlamydia.
 But since both conditions can have overlapping symptoms — and chlamydia often doesn't cause symptoms at all — the only sure way to know whether you have a yeast infection or chlamydia is to get tested.

-What STD itches like a yeast infection?
+Does chlamydia itch like a yeast infection?